aiops/log-writer/vscode/README.md

 A tool that automates where to log and what to log.

-### Get notified when first version of the AutoLogger is released!
+### Get notified when first version of the Log writer is released!
 If this sounds interesting to you, **star** the project.